 After the black laptop we bought a MacBook G4.

-Our next laptop was a MacBook Pro, which offered a fantastic 17” display.
-The larger display is helpful for our book layout work.
+next laptop was a MacBook Pro, which offered a fantastic 17″ display.

 Our daughters have had their share of iBooks since they started university.

 I’m struck by now is how cheaply made all electronic equipment is.
 It’s